atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 C
 Just as he was leaving the room, Mr Selby met him.
 * »
-“Where are you going?” said he “and what makes you look sole “rious ?”
+“Where are you going?" said he “and what makes you look sole “rious ?"
 .
 After a little hesitation, he told him, on his repeating his questions, all that had passed between him and his daugh, I ter; concealing only the unusual pride with which he thought Ihe had treated him, but lamenting his inability to touch her heart.